-Alt-Black.com isn't dismissive of these groups.
-More to the point, what's absent today is a recognizable center of Black Nationalism; one with real and growing ties to Black communities and a theory of radical change.
+At this time radical, revolutionary and alternative Black Nationalist forces should consider combining their collective strengths to establish recognizable center of Black Nationalism; one with real and growing ties to Black communities and a theory of radical change.
 Even on the ubiquitous internet, Black Nationalists and the Black Left are difficult to locate.
 Such is the attenuated state of Black Nationalism.

-As an ideology, Black Nationalism is off life-support and has a pulse.
-As a political trend, Black Nationalism has collapsed.
 This is the reality of our times.
-What is required now is a fundamental rebuilding of the Black Nationalist movement from the ground up.
+What is required now is a fundamental rebuilding of the Black Nationalist movement.
 We are not starting from zero, but we are behind.
 As much as we would like to reconstruct Black Nationalism brick by brick, the pace of events demand that we accelerate our efforts to match the moment.

 "Forward" begins this process by re-establishing the underpinnings that have been foundational to Black Nationalism's historical record.
 Building on that foundation, "Forward" proposes "Alternative Black Nationalism" (ABN) as a course correction.
 To steer ABN on it's new course, "Forward" articulates a set of principles on self-determination, reform versus revolutionary change, the role of Black intellectuals, culture, and coalition building.